Kesomannen/CompetitiveCompany/README.md

 ---

 This mod is a rewrite and continuation of [Competitive Company by agmas](https://thunderstore.io/c/lethal-company/p/agmas/CompetitiveCompany/).
 It features a new game mode, where teams of players compete to collect the most amount of scrap within a set number of days.
-Credits are automatically added as you collect scrap and there's no quota to worry about.

 > [!IMPORTANT]
 > All players in the lobby are required to have the mod installed!